 How to Become an Extreme Couponer in Canada

 Spend some time figuring out what coupons you have.
-Go through each week’s paper and look for sales matching the coupons you want to use.
+Review each week’s paper and look for sales matching the coupons you want to use.

 Finding the right place, the right time to use your coupons.